Am I too old to adopt?

 It is advisable for adoptive parents to be reasonably fluent in English so that they can advocate for a child once that child is placed, so that the concepts of adopting a child can be fully understood.
 If you aren’t fluent in English, we would recommend that you attend one of the readily available English courses prior to enquiring about adoption.

-Can I adopt a child under 2?
+Can I adopt a baby or a child under 2?

-Prospective adopters will need to have medicals, which usually costs approximately £85, although can be as high as £250.
-This fee is set by the GP and not by Diagrama.
-There are no other direct costs involved in adoption, but you may find you need to make lifestyle changes such as reducing your working hours, which could have an impact on your income.
+There are no other direct costs involved in adoption, but you may find you need to make lifestyle changes such as reducing your working hours, which will have an impact on your income.

-When an adoption application is made to court, there is a one-off court fee.
 This fee applies to each child in a sibling group, however large.
 The local authority looking after the child usually covers the court fees on behalf of the adopters and should also make a commitment to pay any additional legal fees or court costs, so this should not be a cost to you.

 Can I adopt if I have a child/children?